airharm23/PortfolioProjects/README.md

 ### Project 4: New York City Car Crashes 2012-2023

 Problem/Goals: New York City wants to find how to decrease the amount of severe injuries or deaths due to collisions over the last decade.
-What are the leading causes of collisions, what time during the day do they happen the most, what type of vehicles, and anyother possible insights that can be gathered from the dataset.
+What are the leading causes of collisions, what time during the day do they happen the most, what type of vehicles, are amount of crashes decreasing or increasing YoY and anyother possible insights that can be gathered from the dataset.

 https://public.tableau.com/views/NewYorkCityCarCrashes_16939463410280/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link